Simon-Hi5/Hochschule-Muenchen-LaTeX-Template/README.md

 ## Contributing

 This repository is a personal template.
 Contributions (bug reports, small fixes, suggestions) are welcome via issues or pull requests.
-Before submitting larger changes, open an issue to discuss the proposal.

 ## Disclaimer